Perception of East Asians in Spanish society: Population

 Chinese immigrants are the largest East Asian immigrant group in Spain.
 However, it wasn't until the 21st century that the Asian immigrant population really started to take hold and grow.
 In fact, there were only 161 Chinese immigrant residents living in Spain in 1961, and between the years 1992–1996, only 4,821 immigrants from China had taken up residence in Spain, according to the National Immigrant Survey conducted by the National Institute of Statistics.
 Between 1997 and 2001, however, the number significantly increased: there were 19,112 Chinese immigrants that arrived in Spain during that time span, and by 2011, it was estimated that there was about 170,000 legal Chinese immigrants living in Spain—240,000, if you also count the immigrants staying illegally.
 Aside from the Chinese, there were 2,873 Korean immigrants living in Spain according to the Immigrant Survey published in 2006, and according to the statistics released by the South Korean government in 2011, there were 4,080 Koreans living in Spain as of that year.
 As for Japanese immigrants, it was noted that there were 5,167 Japanese immigrants residing in Spain as of 2001.
 In general, 19,680 immigrants had entered Spain from Asia and Oceania between the years 1987–1991.
-Then, following the same pattern as that of the Chinese immigrant population, there was a sharp rise in numbers at the turn of the century: 62,599 immigrants arrived in Spain from the years 1997–2001, and from 2002 to 2007, 68,545 immigrants had come in from Asia and Oceania, creating a grand total of 216,244 immigrants from Asia and Oceania in Spain, as of 2007.
+Then, following the same pattern as that of the Chinese immigrant population, there was a sharp rise in numbers at the turn of the century: 62,599 immigrants arrived in Spain from the years 1997–2001, and from 2002 to 2007, 68,545 immigrants had come in from Asia and Oceania, creating 216,244 immigrants from Asia and Oceania in Spain, as of 2007.